anbox-cloud/discourse-docs/exp/application-streaming.md

 Currently supported video codecs are:

- * H.264
+ * H.264 - The use of H.264 requires a license from the [MPEG LA](https://www.mpegla.com/).
+Ensure you have the rights to stream H.264 encoded video content to your users.
  * VP8

-[note type="information" status="Important"]The use of H.264 requires a license from the [MPEG LA](https://www.mpegla.com/).
-It's your obligation to ensure you have the rights to stream H.264 encoded video content to your users.[/note]

 In the future we plan to add support for: